What are my rights if I am stopped by a law enforcement officer?

-If you are eligible for Public Defender representation but a conflict of interest is found, the court may appoint an attorney who does not work in the Public Defender’s Office to represent you.
+If you are eligible for Office of Defense Services representation but a conflict of interest is found, you will be appointed an attorney from the Office of Conflicts Counsel to represent you.
 This attorney is commonly referred to as “Conflict Counsel.”

-What type of cases does Public Defender’s Office handle?
+What type of cases does the Office of Defense Services handle?

-At what stages in the criminal case process does the Public Defender’s Office represent me?
+At what stages in the criminal case process does the Office of Defense Services represent me?

-Once you are found eligible, the Public Defender's Office will represent you as soon as you are charged with a crime for which you could be sent to prison and stay with your case from arraignment through every stage of the process, including the direct appeal.
+Once you are found eligible, the Office of Defense Services will represent you as soon as you are charged with a crime for which you could be sent to prison and stay with your case from arraignment through every stage of the process, including the direct appeal.
 You should interview with our office for representation as soon as you are charged.

-Who will I talk to at the Public Defender's Office?
+Who will I talk to at the Office of Defense Services?

 The first person you are likely to see is an investigator who will determine your eligibility and then listen to your side of the story.
 The investigator will interview you to gather facts about your case to give to your attorney.
 It is important that you be honest and up front with the investigator and provide names and addresses of any witnesses who would be willing to testify for you at trial.